The Freedom of Minimalism

 We have too much stuff

 In the United States, we have too much stuff.
-Our consumer habits are keeping us in debt, polluting the environment, and creating discontent.
+Our consumer habits keep us in debt, pollute the environment, and create discontent.
 In addition to our large homes, we pay for additional storage – for stuff we probably don’t need!
 The self-storage industry grows annually; currently, 9.4% of households in the US, about 1 in 10, rent a storage facility.
 As a country, we spend $39.5 billion annually on self-storage.
 What else could we do with that money?
-There are a few situations in which self-storage is necessary, but self-storage should always be a short term solution.
+There are a few situations in which self-storage is necessary, but self-storage should always be a short-term solution.

 Garage full of boxes and junk